adarschwarzbach/distributed-file-system/README.md

 1. The client retrieves `GET_CHUNK_LOCATIONS` to determine where each chunk of the requested file is located.
 2. The client iterates through each chunk's servers and initiates `DOWNLOAD_CHUNK` requests.
 3. Upon successful download of all chunks, the client reassembles the file based on `chunk_index`.

----

-This documentation provides detailed input and output expectations for both the Coordinator and Chunk Server APIs, ensuring consistent communication across components in the distributed file system.